-The following disclosure is provided to supplement the descriptions of ANGI Homeservices' accounting policies contained in "Note 2-Summary of Significant Accounting Policies" to the consolidated and combined financial statements included "Item 8.
-Consolidated and Combined Financial Statements and Supplementary Data" in regard to significant areas of judgment.
-Management of the Company is required to make certain estimates, judgments and assumptions during the preparation of its consolidated and combined financial statements in accordance with GAAP.
-These estimates, judgments and assumptions impact the reported amount of assets, liabilities, revenue and expenses and the related disclosure of contingent assets and liabilities as of the date of the consolidated and combined financial statements.
+The following disclosure is provided to supplement the descriptions of ANGI Homeservices' accounting policies contained in "Note 2-Summary of Significant Accounting Policies" to the consolidated financial statements included "Item 8.
+Consolidated Financial Statements and Supplementary Data" in regard to significant areas of judgment.
+Management of the Company is required to make certain estimates, judgments and assumptions during the preparation of its consolidated financial statements in accordance with GAAP.
+These estimates, judgments and assumptions impact the reported amount of assets, liabilities, revenue and expenses and the related disclosure of contingent assets and liabilities.
 Actual results could differ from these estimates.
-Because of the size of the financial statement elements to which they relate, some of our accounting policies and estimates have a more significant impact on our consolidated and combined financial statements than others.
+Because of the size of the financial statement elements to which they relate, some of our accounting policies and estimates have a more significant impact on our financial statements than others.
 What follows is a discussion of some of our more significant accounting policies and estimates.

-Allowance for Doubtful Accounts and Revenue Reserves
+Credit Loss and Revenue Reserves

-The Company makes judgments as to its ability to collect outstanding receivables and provides allowances when it has determined that all or a portion of the receivable will not be collected.
-The Company maintains an allowance for doubtful accounts to provide for the estimated amount of accounts receivable that will not be collected.
-The allowance for doubtful accounts is based upon a number of factors, including the length of time accounts receivable are past due, the Company's previous loss history and the specific customer's ability to pay its obligation to the Company.
-The term between the Company issuance of an invoice and payment due date is not significant.
-The Company also maintains allowances to reserve for potential credits issued to service professionals or other revenue adjustments.
+The Company makes judgments as to its ability to collect outstanding receivables and provides reserves when it has determined that all or a portion of the receivable will not be collected.
+The Company maintains a credit loss reserve to provide for the estimated amount of accounts receivable that will not be collected.
+The credit loss reserve is based upon a number of factors, including the length of time accounts receivable are past due, the Company's previous loss history and the specific customer's ability to pay its obligation to the Company.
+The term between the Company's issuance of an invoice and payment due date is not significant.
+The Company also maintains reserves for potential revenue adjustments.
 The amounts of these reserves are based primarily upon historical experience.
-The carrying value of the allowance for doubtful accounts and revenue reserves is \$20.3 million and \$16.6 million at December 31, 2019 and 2018, respectively.
-Bad debt expense was \$64.3 million and \$47.2 million for the years ended December 31, 2019 and 2018, respectively.
+The carrying value of the credit loss and revenue reserves is \$27.8 million and \$20.3 million at December 31, 2020 and 2019, respectively.
+The provision for credit losses was \$78.2 million and \$64.3 million for the years ended December 31, 2020 and 2019, respectively.